Updated August 17, 2018

-Georgetown is committed to continuing to enhance the resources provided to graduate students and will continue to discuss these issues with students, including those who are active in GAGE, regardless of the outcome of the election.
-The Graduate School has significantly increased doctoral stipends since the 2011-2012 academic year, and will continue to do so.
+Georgetown is committed to continuing to enhance the resources provided to graduate students regardless of the outcome of the election.
+The Graduate School has significantly increased doctoral stipends by over 40 percent since the 2011-2012 academic year, and will continue to do so.
 The Graduate School also increased the level of non-service support during coursework years and now offers beginning to advanced language training over the summer.
 More recently, the Graduate School capped teaching at one course per semester, added a second graduate student to the Executive Committee of Graduate Studies, and opened new graduate student spaces on campus.
 Finally, the Graduate School increased recognition awards for graduate-student teaching and research efforts.
-Currently, Assistant Vice President for Student Health Vince WinklerPrins is engaged in ongoing discussions with graduate students with respect to improving health insurance offerings for all students.
+In the past year, collaboration between graduate students and the Assistant Vice President for Student Health has led to an improved health insurance offering for all students.
+Over the past few years, New Graduate Student Orientation has been expanded to provide a more comprehensive welcome to our incoming graduate students.
+New sessions on a range of topics, from intramural sports to Georgetown history and traditions, have been popular with students.
 These steps are consistent with our goal of attracting the strongest students who will contribute to the collective intellectual growth of the Georgetown community and help build an excellent research institution.

 How can graduate students currently have a say in their experience?